 Let’s start with the most basic thing – changing the router password.
 Router manufacturers keep the default ID “admin” and password as “password”.
 You have to change it before you connect the router, and thereby your whole home or office network, to the Internet.

 To log into the router, open your browser and type 192.168.1.1 in its address bar.
 Enter “admin” in the ID textbox and “password” in the password textbox.
 If that doesn’t work, use “admin” for both ID and password.
 You may also try “password” in both ID and password fields.
 Do not include the quotes when typing in the ID and password.
 If you still have problems logging into your router, google with the router make and model or ask for it by contacting the manufacturer’s online support systems.

 Create a good password for your router.
-Use at least 12 characters: a combination of upper- and lower-case letters, some numbers, and some special character.
-Don’t use weak passwords – including your spouse’s name, your flat or plot number, pin code for your area.
+Use at least 12 characters: a combination of upper- and lower-case letters, some numbers, and some special characters.
+Don’t use weak passwords – including your spouse’s name, your flat or plot number, and pin code for your area.
 All these can be easily broken by hackers so go for better passwords.

 I recommend using one of the password managers such as Lastpass to your browsers so that you can have them log you in even if you don’t remember your passwords.
-You need to remember the master password only, in case of password managers.
+You need to remember the master password only, in the case of password managers.

 2] Update Firmware

 Click on the option to upgrade the router.
 This will ask you to select a file from your computer storage.
 Select “Browse” and find the router firmware update file.
 Click on “Apply”.
-The latest firmware is provided by your devices’ manufacturer on their website that needs to be downloaded to your computer.
+The latest firmware is provided by your device’s manufacturer on their website that needs to be downloaded to your computer.
 If you can’t find it on the website of your router manufacturer, call them up and ask for the link to the firmware upgrade.